-Do I need to say it again?
+If you’re wondering how to write more or what are good writing habits to adopt, this post is for you.
 Writing is hard work.
 It just is.
-Writing means conscious effort to sit, focus, and bring your ideas out as coherent words.
 Despite the fact that we all, in various ways, communicate with the written word daily, writing is not something one can master.
 But we can all push ourselves to be more consistent and capable writers by setting and following good writing habits.

 Building A Writing Habit

-A little while ago I wrote about developing a reading habit.
-I truly believe that the most important way to write more and write better is to read more.
-Not reading regularly as a writer would be like a professional athlete not playing their chosen sport; it just doesn’t make sense.
+I believe that the most important way to write more and write better is to read more.
+Not reading regularly as an author or creator would be like a professional athlete not playing their chosen sport; it just doesn’t make sense.

 6 Steps To Build A Writing Habit